zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

              8. Go back to the start of the loop.
        6. Else, if the [RCODE Name] is NXDomain and the AA is set then do:
-          1. Save *Server Address* and *Zone Name* to the *AA NXDomain Found* set and the *Parent Found* set.
+          1. Save *Server Address* and *Zone Name* to the *AA NXDomain Found* set and the *Parent Found* set, unless already saved.
-          2. Go to next server in *Remaining Servers*.
+          2. If *Intermediate Query Name* is equal to *Child Zone* then go to next server in *Remaining Servers*.
+          3. Else save *Server Address* and *Intermediate Query Name* to the *AA NXDomain Response* set.
        7. Else, if the response contains a [Referral] of *Intermediate Query Name* then do:
           1. If *Intermediate Query Name* is equal to *Child Zone* then do: